cwarden45/DNAmethylation_templates/EPIC_COHCAP_Demo/README.md

 *NOTE*: I have re-defined the sample.file to compare one replicate against one replicate.
 Notice that I don't have to re-annotate the probes in order to run COHCAP on subsets of samples (just use a different sample description file)

 Notice that there are no differentially methylated sites.
-Unfortuantely, this is because we don't have replicates.
-Let's try this again, removing the p-value and FDR thresholds.
+This is because we don't have replicates, and COHCAP had default p-value and FDR filters set to 0.05.
+Let's try this again, removing the p-value and FDR thresholds (by setting them to 1).

 ```
 project.name <- "EPIC_Test_v2"